|

 next level consists of hadith that have been narrated according

 to Imam Muslim’s conditions.
+Of all the books

 of hadith, the most authentic is Imam Bukhari’s Sahih Bukhari.
 After writing his book,